mitexleo/fediroma/CODE_OF_CONDUCT.md

     - Avoid bringing up past events that do not accurately reflect an individual's current actions or beliefs.
 (This is, of course, different from providing evidence of a recurring pattern of behaviour.)

 ---
-This document was created by ~keith as part of punks default repository template, and is licensed under CC-BY-SA 4.0.
+This document was adapted from one created by ~keith as part of punks default repository template, and is licensed under CC-BY-SA 4.0.
 The original template is here: <https://bytes.keithhacks.cyou/keith/default-template>